Boynitsa

 Boynitsa (Бойница, [ˈbɔjnit͡sɐ]; also transliterated Bojnica, Bojnitsa, Boinitsa, Boynitza, Boinitza, Boinica, etc.; Boinița) is a village in northwestern Bulgaria, part of Vidin Province.
 It is the administrative centre of Boynitsa Municipality, which lies in the western part of Vidin Province.
-The village is located 35 kilometres west of the provincial capital Vidin and 250 kilometres northwest of the national capital Sofia, in the immediate proximity of the Serbian border.
+The village is located 35 kilometers west of the provincial capital Vidin and 250 kilometers northwest of the national capital Sofia, in the immediate proximity of the Serbian border.

-The Bulgarian word boynitsa means "arrow slit", although the Slavic root boy commonly exists in words related to fighting, and -itsa is a common Bulgarian placename suffix.
+The town is named after the Bulgarian freedom-fighter Boyana Voivode, who led a group of 70-80 Bulgarian rebels fighting for Bulgaria's freedom from the Ottoman Empire.
+She and her band of rebels were active mainly in the northwest of present-day Bulgaria.

 Municipality

 Boynitsa municipality covers an area of 166 square kilometres and includes the following 8 places: